Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Methods

 The above objective suggests that the larger difference between distributions $P_{Z_i}, \forall i \in \mathcal{I}_t $ and other participating distributions $P_{Z_j},\forall j \in \mathcal{I}_p$, the smaller generalization gap in Theorem~\ref{the:FedCross}.
 Following the insights gained from our analysis and Assumption~\ref{Assumption}, a convex hull construction-based client selection policy is proposed to enhance the generalization of FL.
-The key idea of such method is to identify the vertices of the convex hull of gradients, and then select the corresponding clients whose gradients are located on the vertices of the constructed convex hull.
+The key idea of this method is to identify the vertices of the convex hull of local gradients, and then select the corresponding clients whose gradients are located on the vertices of the constructed convex hull to participate in FL.

+Prior to delving into the specifics of the client selection method based on convex hull construction, we will begin by providing the definition of the convex hull.
+The convex hull of a set $C$, denoted as $\textbf{conv}C$, refers to the set of all convex combinations of points in $C$~\cite{boyd2004convex}:

+Notice that the convex hull of a point set $C$ represents the smallest convex set that encompasses all the points in $C$.
+The definition of the convex hull is visually depicted in Figure~\ref{fig:convexhullexapmle}.

+The formal work process of the proposed convex hull construction-based client selection is outlined as follows. a) The server initiates the execution of the quickhull algorithm proposed in~\cite{barber1996quickhull} to construct the convex hull of the local gradients stored in the gradient table $\{\mathbf{g}^i_s \}_{i \in \mathcal{I}_p}$. b) Once the vertices of the considered point set, which comprises all the gradients stored in $\{\mathbf{g}^i_s \}_{i \in \mathcal{I}_p}$ are identified, the server proceeds to select the corresponding clients whose gradients are located on these discovered vertices.
+These selected clients are then required to participate in the subsequent round of FL.

+Intuitively, the distances between points located on the vertices of the convex hull and other points tend to be larger.
+This observation served as inspiration for our client selection method.
+Potential gradients generated by unseen non-participating clients can be considered as "random points" occurring within or around a given point set.
+By utilizing the vertices of the convex hull, we can more effectively "cover" these "random points", providing a geometric perspective to further explain our method.

+We outline the general procedure of two proposed client selection methods in Algorithm~\ref{alg2}.
+Then we provide some insights of reducing the communication and computation cost of these client selection methods.

+\textbf{Communication and Computation cost:} To further reduce the communication and computation cost of proposed methods, we can employ the event-triggered communication techniques~\cite{9669076,he2023asymptotic} widely used in distributed optimization to diminish the overhead caused by frequent communication of local gradients.
+Moreover, based on event-triggered communication, the server can utilize historical gradient similarities stored in another table to avoid redundant computations.